-Dr Matrana is a ninth generation native of the New Orleans region.
-He received his bachelor and master's degrees in human genetics from Tulane University.
-He received his medical degree from the LSU School of Medicine at New Orleans.
-He completed his internship and residency in internal medicine at Ochsner Medical Center where he served as Chief Medical Resident.
-He completed training in Hematology and Medical Oncology at MD Anderson Cancer Center in Houston where he received numerous awards and served as both Chief Fellow for Resident Education and overall Chief Fellow.
+Dr. Marc Matrana is a ninth-generation native of the New Orleans region.
+He received his bachelor's and master's degrees in human genetics from Tulane University.
+He received his medical degree from the LSU School of Medicine in New Orleans.
+Dr. Matrana completed his internship and residency in internal medicine at Ochsner Medical Center where he served as Chief Medical Resident.
+He completed training in hematology and medical oncology at MD Anderson Cancer Center in Houston where he received numerous awards and served as both Chief Fellow for Resident Education and overall Chief Fellow.

-Louisiana State University School of Medicine, New Orleans
+Louisiana State University School of Medicine - New Orleans, LA

 Ochsner Medical Center, New Orleans, Louisiana